Thicules/IOT_Project-3-2024-/README.md

-# Inter of Things Project
+# Internet of Things Project
 Advanced Internet of Things Technology module (NT531)
 University of Information Technology
 The duration of the project is from March 2024 to May 2024